VictorOnink/Lagrangian-Transport-Scenarios/README.md

 - `src`: This contains all the model source code.

 All code was written by [Victor Onink](https://github.com/VictorOnink).
-The structuring of the model code was done in close collaboration with [Inger van Boeijen](https://github.com/IngerMathilde).
+The initial structuring of the model code was done in close collaboration with [Inger van Boeijen](https://github.com/IngerMathilde).